Randy Arozarena Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The White Sox pitching staff leads MLB with a collective 10.5 strikeouts per nine innings.

-- The White Sox's 5.61 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.48 team ERA that ranks 28th among all MLB pitching staffs.

-- Cease (2-0) gets the starting nod for the White Sox in his fifth start of the season.
-He has a 2.01 ERA in 22 1/3 innings pitched, with 29 strikeouts.
+- The White Sox are sending Giolito (1-1) out for his fifth start of the season.
+He is 1-1 with a 4.29 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- The right-hander's last time out was on Sunday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while giving up six hits.
+- His last time out was on Tuesday against the Philadelphia Phillies, when the right-hander tossed six scoreless innings without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.